Ukraine’s front line: Where lives turn on distant decisions

 But he, like most in the east, believed those decisions were in someone else’s hands.

-Lori Hinnant reported from Paris.
+Hinnant reported from Paris.